-Forged knives are made from a solid piece of metal that has been heated to an extreme temperature and pounded into shape.
+These are made from a solid piece of metal that has been heated to an extreme temperature and pounded into shape.
 The production process is quite elaborate, and as a result, forged knives are more expensive than stamped knives.
 They are usually a little heavier and thicker than stamped knives, and they tend to hold their edge very well.

-Stamped knives are machine-punched out of steel and then sharpened.
+These are machine-punched out of steel and then sharpened.
 Although there are some excellent stamped chef’s knives – and they are less expensive than forged knives – most serious cooks prefer a forged chef’s knife.
 However, we urge potential buyers to not automatically discount this type of blade.
 If you don’t have need for a chef’s knife that often, a stamped chef’s knife could be all you need.

 There are three common metals used to make kitchen knives: stainless steel, carbon steel, and high-carbon stainless steel.
 Each has its pros and cons.

-Stainless steel is the most common metal you’ll find in the average kitchen.
+The most common metal you’ll find in the average kitchen.
 It’s also the least expensive.

 Pros: Doesn’t rust, durable, easy to sharpen, doesn’t stain